kinnala/scikit-fem/docs/gettingstarted.rst

    u(x, y) = \frac{1}{2 \pi^2} \sin \pi x \sin \pi y.

-Thus, it makes sense to verify that the error is small.
+Thus, it makes sense to verify that the error is small by calculating the error in the :math:`L^2` norm:

 .. doctest::